Published: February 8, 2021

-Don’t forget to ask users for permission before turning them on.
+Don’t forget to ask users for permission before turning notifications on.

-So that the user experience won’t be spoilt by easy-to-solve troubles, you should provide a great support service.
+So that the user experience isn’t spoiled by easy-to-solve troubles, you should provide a great support service.

 To manage the booking software itself, you’ll need an admin panel.

-Through the software, members of the workflow could manage it or access the information needed.
+Through the software, the workflow members could manage it or access any needed information.

-Initially, online booking has been created to reduce the workload of staff members.
-So naturally, the software can include features for managing workers to achieve the initial goal by regulating the workload.
+Initially, online booking was created to reduce the workload of staff members.
+So naturally, the software can include several features for managing workers to achieve the initial goal of regulating the workload.